 Medicine Ball Training C.H.E.K Institute

 Level 1 Triathlon Coach, A.S.C.A

 Andy has a passion for extreme endurance events.
-In recent years he placed 8th in the Yurrebilla 56km Trail Race in Adelaide, won the 46km Freedom Trail Race in the Nightcap National Park and completed the Great North Walk 100 mile event in 30 hours 10 minutes and the 6 Foot Track race in 4 hours 23 minutes.
-In 2010 he won the 114-mile Hardmoors Ultramarathon, represented Australia in the 2009 World Trail Running Championships in the French Alps, won the 2008 Pennine 100 mile Challenge, breaking the course record by 4.5 hours, in 2007 finished in the top 3 per cent in arguably Europe’s toughest Ultramarathon the 100-mile Ultra Trail du Mont Blanc: a race that goes through three different countries and has more than 9000 metres of ascent and descent and in 2005 finished his first Ultramarathon the 95 mile West Highland Way Race.
+In recent years he placed 8th in the Yurrebilla 56km Trail Race in Adelaide, won the 46km Freedom Trail Race in the Nightcap National Park, completed the Great North Walk 100 mile event in 30 hours 10 minutes and the 6 Foot Track race in 4 hours 23 minutes.
+In 2010 he won the 114- mile Hardmoors Ultramarathon, represented Australia in the 2009 World Trail Running Championships in the French Alps, won the 2008 Pennine 100 mile Challenge, breaking the course record by 4.5 hours, in 2007 finished in the top 3 per cent in the iconic 100- mile Ultra Trail du Mont Blanc and in 2005 finished his first Ultramarathon the 95 mile West Highland Way Race.

-Before he moved to London he completed the Australian Ironman Triathlon – a race involving 3.8km swim, 180km bike ride and a 42.2km run seven times with a personal best of 9 hours 19 minutes.
+Before he moved to London he completed the Australian Ironman Triathlon – a race involving 3.8km swim, 180km bike ride and a 42.2km run seven times with a personal best of 9 hours 19 minutes. including a marathon split of 3:03.
 Twice he qualified for and finished the gruelling Hawaiian Ironman World Championships.

-Andy moved back to Australia in 2011 and continues to compete at an elite level, constantly looking for new challenges to inspire him.
+Andy moved back to Australia in 2011 continues to train and compete, constantly looking for new challenges to inspire him.
 The drive and motivation that allows him to compete in these types of races is evident in the drive and passion he has for helping his clients.
-No stone is left unturned in his quest to help people reach beyond what they think is possible.
+No stone is left unturned in his quest to help people reach beyond what they believe possible.